RevenueHunt/docs/docs/reference/quiz-builder.md

 - **Show reviews** - Toggle to show product rating below the product name on the resutls page.
 After activation make sure to run a [Catalog Sync]() to sync all the product reviews with the app.

 - **Show metafields** - Toggle to allow showing of custom product metafields on the resutls page.
-To show product metafileds follow the instructions in [How to show product metafileds in the quiz]().
+To show product metafields follow the instructions in [How to show product metafieleds in the quiz]().

 **Style Settings**

 ![quiz builder resutls page resutls page settings basic style](/images/manual_quizbuilder_resultspage_settings_basic_stylesettings.png)

-**Background image** - Click "Add" to uplaod a background image to the resutls page.
+**Background image** - Click "Add" to upload a background image to the resutls page.
 Image should be max 1000px x 1000px and 2MB.
 An extra menu appears once activated.

 - **Image Opacity** - A slider that allows you to adjust the opacity of the uploaded background image.